angelorodem/ocpp-rs/README.md

 # ocpp-rs
-Idiomatic implementation of OCPP
+Idiomatic implementation of OCPP 1.6

-WIP
+- Used in production

-Includes packet parsing
+- Includes packet parsing